freedomofpress/securedrop-docs/docs/firewall_opnsense.rst

 Server* respectively.
 To enable them, first connect the *Application Server* to the physical OPT1 port and the *Monitor Server* to the OPT2 port.

 Next, navigate to **Interfaces > Assignments**.
-LAN and WAN will alaready be enabled.
+LAN and WAN will already be enabled.
 Click the **+** button in the **New Interface** section to enable the OPT1 interface on the next available NIC (``igb2`` in the screenshot below).
 Once OPT1 has been added, click **+** again to add OPT2 (on ``igb3`` in the screenshot below)